Dump Privilege, Embrace Responsibility

 For example, most physically or mentally disabled people are capable of living a fulfilling and happy life, including the provision of distinct value to society, sometimes to an even greater extent than a person who is considered “normal”.
 Check out Sean Stephenson, Stephen Hawking, David Beckham, Andrea Bocelli, or Ludwig van Beethoven (the list is endless, these are just a few of my favorites).
 These people didn’t blame the imaginary illusion of unfortunate circumstances.
 They assumed responsibility, took life as it came.
 They made the most out of it and found wild success and served mankind with their invaluable contribution.

-The Illusion Of Privilege
+The Illusion of Privilege

 A popular adversary to this belief of responsibility is the concept of privilege.
 Privilege means a special right, advantage, or immunity granted only to a particular person or group.
 This undoubtedly exists.
 In fact, privilege is an integral part of human societies.
 Privilege simply means the symptoms of the cumulative efforts of an entity and its ancestors over a certain period of time within a particular system.
 Privilege is inevitable.
 By definition, every being in this world is privileged in one way or another.